Great Sandy Desert: Climate

 Rainfall is low throughout the coast and, especially further north, is strongly seasonal.
 Areas near the Kimberley have an average rainfall that exceeds 300 mm, but can be patchy.
 Many dry years end with a monsoon cloud mass or a tropical cyclone.
 Like many of Australia's deserts, precipitation is high by desert standards, but with the driest regions recording total rainfall a little below 250 mm.
 The heat of Australia’s ground surface, in turn, creates a massive evaporation cycle, which partially explains the higher-than-normal desert rainfall.
 This region is one which gives rise to the heat lows, which help drive the NW monsoon.
 Almost all the rain regionally comes from monsoon thunderstorms, or the occasional tropical cyclone rain depression.

 Annually, for most of the area, there are about 20–30 days where thunderstorms form.
 However, in the north and bordering the Kimberley, 30-40 per year is the average.

 Summer daytime temperatures are some of the highest in Australia.
 Regions further south average 38 to 42 C, except when monsoonal cloud cover is active.
 Several people have died in this region during seasonal flooding, after their vehicles were stuck or broken down on remote dirt roads.
 Conversely, a few travellers have had their vehicles malfunction during the hottest times of the year, with dehydration, sun exposure and heatstroke being the predominant causes of death.
 Winters are short and warm; temperatures range from 25 to 30 C.

 Frost does not occur in most of the area.
 The regions bordering the Gibson Desert in the far southeast may record a light frost or two every year.
 Away from the coast winter nights can still be chilly in comparison to the warm days.

 Economy

 Indigenous art is a huge industry in central Australia.
 Mines, most importantly the Telfer gold mine and Nifty copper mine, and cattle stations are found in the far west.
 Telfer is one of the largest gold mines in Australia.
 The undeveloped Kintyre uranium deposit lies south of Telfer.

 Fauna and flora

 The vegetation of the Great Sandy Desert is dominated by spinifex.

-Animals in the region include feral camels, dingoes, goannas (including the large perentie) and numerous species of lizards and birds.
-Other animal inhabitants include bilbies, mulgara, marsupial moles, rufous hare-wallabies, thorny devils, bearded dragons, and red kangaroos.
+Animals in the region include feral camels and dingoes.
+Other mammalian inhabitants include bilbies, mulgara, marsupial moles, rufous hare-wallabies, and red kangaroos.

+Varied types of lizards occur here, such as goannas (including the large perentie), thorny devils, and bearded dragons.

 Some of the bird-life found within the desert include the rare Alexandra's parrot, the mulga parrot and the scarlet-chested parrot.